electronick1/stairs_doc/source/index.html.md

 ```

-Flow - it's a class, this means we could use inheritance to redefine some steps logic.
+The flow is a class, which means that we can use inheritance to redefine the logic of certain steps.

-It's a very powerfull way to extend/change your data pipeline.
+It's a very powerful way to extend/change your data pipeline.

 <br><br>